Last updated: 15 July 2026

 1. Review of previous SMART targets

-The first agenda item at every review should be the targets from the previous review.
+Start with the actions from the previous review.
 Were they completed?
 What evidence was produced?
-If a target wasn't met, why not — and what does that mean for the revised plan?
-A review that doesn't start by examining what was agreed last time provides no continuity and signals to Ofsted that targets are performative rather than meaningful.
+If an action was not met, why not — and what does that mean for the revised plan?
+This provides continuity and supports the funding-rule requirement to check previously agreed actions.

 Document the outcome of each previous target explicitly: completed with evidence, partially completed, not completed with documented reason.
 Don't roll over incomplete targets without analysis.